 Good education and fantastic opportunities, in a caring environment.
 Current parent

-If you wish to register for entry to Glenalmond College you need to complete a registration form.
-There is a small registration charge of £100 (non-refundable) which is paid at this point.
+If you wish to register for entry to Glenalmond College you need to complete a Registration Form.
+There is a registration fee of £100 (non-refundable) which is paid at this point.
 This is not a guarantee of a place, as all places are subject to the pupil meeting the minimum reference and academic entry requirements.
 Once registered, we will keep you informed about entry examinations and any other updates regarding the admissions procedure.

 Our admissions criteria are set in accordance with the College's founding principles and traditions.